How to Choose a Health Insurance: A Step-by-Step Guide

 HMO (Health Maintenance Organization)

 You choose a primary care doctor who coordinates your care and provides referrals to specialists.
-HMO coverage is limited to network providers except emergencies, but have the lowest premiums and deductibles.
+HMO plans are limited to network providers except in emergencies, but they have the lowest premiums and deductibles.

 You want lower monthly costs and don't mind getting referrals, while being comfortable with a smaller network of doctors.